Canandaigua Academy: Music

-The Canandaigua Academy Players, led by Megan Davis, Sean Perry, and Jim Kelly, has also been recognized for its achievements by Channel 10 News 2017 Rochester ROCS Best Theatre Company and Rochester Broadway Theater League's "Stars of Tomorrow," having taken high honors for many of its musicals.
+The Canandaigua Academy Players, led by Megan Davis, Luc Pereira, and Jim Kelly, has also been recognized for its achievements by Channel 10 News 2017 Rochester ROCS Best Theatre Company and Rochester Broadway Theater League's "Stars of Tomorrow," having taken high honors for many of its musicals.
 The Academy Players continue to produce a play in the fall and a musical in the spring.
-2023's musical will be Addams Family The Musical.